FAC657PQuick Link for Internal Postings:

 The primary location of this position is the main Cullowhee, NC campus.Carnegie statement:

-The Kimmel School of Construction Management (KSCM) at Western Carolina University (WCU) invites applications for an Assistant Professor of Construction Management beginning August 2023.
+The Kimmel School of Construction Management (KSCM) at Western Carolina University (WCU) invites applications for an Assistant Professor of Construction Management beginning August 2024.
 This is a nine (9) month tenure-track position.
 The successful candidate will be expected to teach at both the undergraduate and graduate levels, advise students, be involved in extra-curricular student engagement activities, develop a sustainable program of research and scholarship, and fulfill normal institutional service duties.
-Review of applications will begin immediately and will continue until a candidate has been selected.

 The Kimmel School of Construction Management, located within the College of Engineering and Technology, houses both an on-campus undergraduate degree program and an online non-thesis based graduate degree program in Construction Management.
 The Kimmel School places a strong emphasis on applied, practice-based active learning supported by the construction experience of our faculty.
 The undergraduate Construction Management program is accredited by the Applied and Natural Science Commission (ANSAC) of ABET.
 The Master of Construction Management program has been recognized as the No. 1 online program for 2022 by Best College Reviews.